 Anshul, however, seemed unsure about getting surgery as he was scared.

-There is no reason to worry as hernia operation is a minimally-invasive surgery (MIS) which uses smaller and fewer cuts.
+The doctor explained that there was no reason to worry as the operation is done through a minimally invasive technique which uses smaller and fewer cuts.

-“Keyhole or laparoscopic surgery is more specialized than open ventral hernia repair as it significantly reduces the size of cuts and incisions that need to be made.”
+“Also called keyhole or laparoscopic surgery, this operation is more specialized than open ventral hernia repair as it significantly reduces the size of cuts and incisions that need to be made.”